 The Molecule 1 delivers deep body-conforming and zoned support to reduce pressure and keep you on an even plane.

-Like the Zoma Sports Mattress mentioned above, the Molecule 1 uses zoned materials to ensure even support for your entire body.
+The Molecule 1 uses zoned materials to ensure even support for your entire body.
 The mattress is constructed with a top comfort layer of soft polyfoam, followed by a denser polyfoam transitional layer divided into three firmness zones.
 You’ll notice close contouring as your body sinks into the first layer, but the zoned polyfoam reinforces your midsection and cradles your head, neck, and shoulders.
 This means you’ll experience allover pressure relief without sagging too much – a common complaint about softer mattresses with deep conforming.

 Because the mattress has a medium (5) feel, we think it is best suited to back and stomach sleepers who weigh up to 230 pounds.
 Heavier people who use these positions may find the mattress too soft, even with the zoned transitional layer.
 We’ve also found the mattress is a good choice for side sleepers who weigh between 130 and 230 pounds, though lighter and heavier people who sleep in this position may also receive adequate support and pressure relief.